Dragoteryx/drg-music/README.md

 ```js
 music.clearPlaylist(guild);
 ```
-Emits an event ``shuffled``, with the guild where the playlist was cleared.
+Emits an event ``cleared``, with the guild where the playlist was cleared.

 #### Pause/resume the music
 ```js